Polyarteritis Nodosa (PAN)

 View Patient Education

 Polyarteritis nodosa is a systemic necrotizing vasculitis that typically affects medium-sized muscular arteries and occasionally affects small muscular arteries, resulting in secondary tissue ischemia.
 The kidneys, skin, joints, muscles, peripheral nerves, and gastrointestinal (GI) tract are most commonly affected but any organ can be.
 However, the lungs are usually spared.
 Patients typically present with systemic symptoms (eg, fever, fatigue).
 Diagnosis requires a biopsy or arteriography.
-Treatment with corticosteroids and immunosuppressants is often effective.
+Treatment is with corticosteroids with other immunosuppressants.

 (See also Overview of Vasculitis.)

-Polyarteritis nodosa (PAN) is rare (about 2 to 33 cases/million).
+Polyarteritis nodosa (PAN) is rare (approximately 1 case/million) (1).
 It affects mainly middle-aged adults, and incidence increases with age, peaking in people in their 50s.

 Most cases are idiopathic.
-About 20% of patients have hepatitis B or C.
+Approximately 20% of patients have hepatitis B or C.

 PAN is characterized by segmental, transmural necrotizing inflammation of muscular arteries, most commonly at points of bifurcation.
 Unlike other vasculitic disorders, PAN does not involve postcapillary venules or veins.
 Lesions in all stages of development and healing are usually present.
 Early lesions contain polymorphonuclear leukocytes and occasionally eosinophils; later lesions contain lymphocytes and plasma cells.